v8/v8.dev/src/features/class-static-initializer-blocks.md

 ## Multiple blocks

-A class may have more than one static initializer block.
+A class may have more than one static initialization block.
 These blocks are evaluated in textual order.
 Additionally, if there are any static fields, all static elements are evaluated in textual order.

 ```js
 class C {